DFE-Digital/prepare-academy-transfers/README.md

 # academy-transfers-api

-The internal service for managing Academy Transfers.
+The internal service for managing Academy Transfers

 ## Tech notes

 ### Quickstart

 To get the Frontend project running you will require:

 - .NET Core 3.1
 - Redis (running locally or in Docker, see below)
-- Node v12.x
+- Node v 12.x

 1. **Install dependencies**
 - .NET